 Embassy partnered with the National Highways Authority of India to transform 101 pillars under the elevated road from Hebbal Flyover towards the Kempegowda International Airport Bangalore.
 The project was completed with an engagement activity that included Embassy’s senior management team, senior officials from NHAI and other dignitaries in painting murals on the pillars.

-Embassy Group funds for the Sarvagna Health Care Instituate which provides residents of slums and other urban poor with free dialysis and other subsidized health care.
+Embassy Golf Links Business Park funds for the Sarvagna Health Care Instituate which provides residents of slums and other urban poor with free dialysis and other subsidized health care.